Acholonu on Africa’s Lost Knowledge and Civilizations (Pt 5)

 Photo by Craig Adderley, Pexels "Woman, you are not an accident.
 You are uniquely designed to be part of a whole, to be a catalyst ...
 Read More

-Kingdoms and Monuments of Afre Kh: The Great Walls of Ancient Benin (Nigeria)
+Kingdoms and Monuments: The Great Walls of Benin (Nigeria)

-The Great Walls of Benin were colossal structures that stood 18 meters tall and ran more than 15000km around the ancient city of Benin (Imagined ...
+The walls of Benin stood 18 meters tall and ran more than 15000km around the city (Imagined by AI) The Walls of Benin: Africa’s ...
 Read More

-Hatshepsut and her Obelisks (Imagined by Gencraft AI) HATSHEPSUT (EGYPT) Born in the 15th century BC, Hatshepsut, daughter of Tuthmose I and Aahmes, both of ...
+Hatshepsut erected multiple obelisks (Imagined by Gencraft AI) Hatshepsut: Egypt’s Unforgettable Female Pharaoh The Royal Birth of a Trailblazer Born in the 15th century BC, ...
 Read More

 King of Kamerun 2